Backoffice Automation

 The integration and adoption gap.

 A system that does not connect properly to your existing ERP or core platform creates a parallel workflow rather than replacing one.
-A system that is delivered without consulting through adoption ends up technically live but operationally unused.
+A delivered system that no one uses is not a delivered system.

 Our commitment

 Pilot performance criteria are agreed in writing before kickoff, with named owners on each side.
-If we miss them for reasons within our control, we retune at no additional cost.
+If we miss them for reasons within our control, we keep working at no additional cost until we hit them.

 How we work